nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent theme is retained.

+### Adding a tutor

+Adding a tutor while all tutors are being shown

+   1. Prerequisites: List all tutors using the `list-t` command.
+Multiple tutors in the list.

+   2. Test case: `add-t n/John Doe p/98765432 e/johnd@example.com`<br>
+      Expected: The tutor is added at the end of tutor list.
+Details of the added tutor shown in the status message.

+   3. Test case: `add-t n/Jonny p/12345678`<br>
+      Expected: No tutor is added.
+Error details shown in the status message.

+   4. Other incorrect add tutor commands to try: `add-t`, `add-t n/abc`, `add-t n/abc p/1 e/abc@example.com`,
+      `add-t n/abc p/12345678 e/abc`<br>
+      Expected: Similar to previous.

 ### Deleting a tutor

 Deleting a tutor while all tutors are being shown